jlewi/hydros/docs/ai_generation.md

 ## Configuring the HydrosAI KRM function

-Define a KPT function which specifies all the KRM functions you want Hydros to be aware of.
+Define a KRM function which specifies all the KRM functions you want Hydros to be aware of.
 For each KRM function provide a `FilterSpec` which is an OpenAPI schema of the function.
 Here's an example